 History is important to understanding both our past and our present.

 One of the most common arguments in favor of studying history, the famous quote by George Santayana, which states "

 Those who cannot remember the past are condemned to repeat it" means that people who do not learn from the mistakes of the past are going to make the same mistakes.
 The saying is true of both world history and personal history.

 Countries commit terrible acts all the time, especially during times of war.
 For example, the Holocaust was a terrible crime against humanity which should never be repeated.

-When an individual makes a mistake and they do not learn from it, they usually end up making the same mistake multiple times, such as in relationships, in school, or in their job.
+When an individual makes a mistake, and they do not learn from it, they usually end up making the same mistake multiple times, such as in relationships, in school, or their job.
 The same is true on a macro scale, with countries and their histories.